esutko/riscos_asm_projects/README.md

 # riscos_asm_projects
-various assembly langauge programs written for RISC OS. most of them have a mathematical theme to them.
+Various assembly langauge programs written for RISC OS. most of them have a mathematical theme to them.

+Some of the programs include
+* The Euclidean Algorithm
+* A matrix parser